google/gvisor/pkg/sentry/seccheck/README.md

 # Sessions

-Trace sessions scope a set of trace point with their corresponding configuration and a set of sinks that receives the points.
+Trace sessions scope a set of trace points with their corresponding configuration and a set of sinks that receive the points.
 Sessions can be created at sandbox initialization time or during runtime.
 Creating sessions at init time guarantees that no trace points are missed, which is important for threat detection.
 It is configured using the `--pod-init-config` flag (more on it below).
 To manage